mhruzd/Homework-2-BMDA/README.md

 ```

-*Create a heatmap plot of the limma results*
+*Create a heatmap plot of the results*

-Pull the top 50 genes from the logCPM matrix that was just calculated in the prior step
+Pull the top 50 genes from the logCPM matrix that was just calculated with `limma` in the prior step
 ```{r}
 top_genes <- rownames(top50)